China's Xi encourages more innovation amid US tech restrictions - ExBulletin

 The US is also considering restricting the flow of investment and know-how to Chinese companies working in advanced semiconductors, artificial intelligence and quantum computing.

-To safeguard the development of China’s technology sector, President Xi has increasingly called for the need to achieve greater independence and scientific progress, and to win major core technology battles and protect China’s industrial security.
-We are also looking at state-owned enterprises.
+To safeguard the development of China’s technology sector, President Xi has increasingly called for the need to achieve greater independence and scientific progress, winning major core technology “battles” to protect China’s industrial security.
+They are even looking at state-owned enterprises for this purpose.

-Earlier this week, China suddenly announced export restrictions on two metals widely used in semiconductors and electric vehicles in a bid to protect its national security and interests, but Chinese state media and policy advisers said the He said it was just the beginning.
+Earlier this week, China suddenly announced export restrictions on two metals widely used in semiconductors and electric vehicles in a bid to protect its national security and interests, prompting Chinese state media and policy advisers to say, “just the beginning.
+It’s not too much,” he said.

-US Treasury Secretary Janet Yellen told Chinese Premier Li Qiang in Beijing on Friday that the US wants healthy competition with China based on fair rules that benefits both countries, not a winner-take-all approach. rice field.
+U.S. Treasury Secretary Janet Yellen told Chinese Premier Li Qiang in Beijing on Friday that the U.S. wants healthy competition with China based on fair rules that benefits both countries, not a “winner-take-all” approach. said.

-Yellen’s visit to China comes weeks after Secretary of State Antony Blinken’s visit, who agreed with Mr. Xi that their mutual rivalry should not turn into confrontation.
+Yellen’s visit to China comes weeks after Secretary of State Antony Blinken’s visit, and Mr. Blinken agreed with Mr. Xi that their mutual rivalry should not turn into a confrontation.

-(Reporting by Ryan Woo and Ellen Zhang; Editing by Himani Sarkar and Ros Russell)

 |